On the composable security of weak coin flipping: Introduction

 \subsection{Related work}

-\textit{Causality in the composable framework.} Some early works~\cite{micali1992secure,beaver1992foundations} developed the paradigm that only allows for sequential composition, where protocols are executed one after another.
-Canetti~\cite{canetti2000security} relaxed ``sequential" composition to modular composition in the UC framework, where the former is a special case of the latter.
-The AC framework~\cite{maurer2011abstract,maurer2012constructive} takes a top-down hierarchy.
+\textit{Causality in the composable framework.} Some early works~\cite{micali1992secure,beaver1992foundations} developed the paradigm that only allows for sequential-order composition, where protocols are executed one after another.
+Canetti~\cite{canetti2000security} relaxed sequential composition to modular composition in the UC framework, where the former is a special case of the latter.
+The AC framework~\cite{maurer2011abstract,maurer2012constructive} takes a top-down approach.
 Only the connection of abstract systems is considered at the top level, and the execution order is left at the lower level specification.
-Under the AC framework, the causal box model~\cite{portmann2017causal} provides the causal order specification that allows for quantum superposition of different orders.
+Under the AC framework, the causal box model~\cite{portmann2017causal} provides the causal order specification that allows for a quantum superposition of different message orders.

-\textit{Concerning concurrent composition.} Literature \cite{wehner2008composable, unruh2011concurrent} addresses the difficulty of concurrent parallel composition in the UC framework and the bounded storage model.
+\textit{Concerning concurrent composition.} Literature \cite{wehner2008composable, unruh2011concurrent} addresses the difficulty of concurrent parallel composition in the UC framework and the bounded-storage model.
 The composability of BC was discussed in~\cite{kaniewski2013secure}.
 They define the weak binding security of BC in a stand-alone rather than composable manner and propose a counterexample where the string commitment constructed from multiple instances of BC is insecure.
-It was known that when composed sequentially, the stand-alone security remains in classical cryptography~\cite[Theorem 7.4.3]{goldreich2004foundations}.
-Our Theorem~\ref{thm:cond-gs} can somewhat be viewed as its generalization in quantum cryptography.
+In a previous model of general cryptographic protocols \cite[Section 7.3]{goldreich2004foundations}, concurrent calls to an oracle (resource) are also forbidden.
+This restriction primarily stems from the formulation of syntax in that model, rather than an explicit security concern.
+Recent work by Batra et al.~\cite{batra2024robust} provides device-independent protocols for oblivious transfer and bit commitment proven secure under sequential composition, where all queries to the ideal functionality must be performed sequentially, but their concurrent composable security remains unknown.

-\textit{Coin flipping within AC framework.} To study the composability of SCF, Demay and Maurer~\cite{demay2013unfair} propose an SCF resource and prove that it can be constructed from a BC resource.
+\textit{Coin flipping within the AC framework.} To study the composability of SCF, Demay and Maurer~\cite{demay2013unfair} propose an SCF resource and prove that it can be constructed from a BC resource.
 However, this resource is shown to be impossible to construct from noiseless communication channels, even in a relativistic setting~\cite{vilasini2019composable}.